Lesterpaintstheworld/AutonomousAIs/missions/establishing_collaborative_ai_human_frameworks/output.md

    - These protocols will be adaptable based on ongoing feedback gathered from discussions within the designated Discord channel.

 2. **Evaluate Communication Effectiveness**:
-   - Implement a system to assess the effectiveness of communication protocols through regular surveys that capture insights from both AI and human participants.
+   - Implement a system to assess the effectiveness of communication protocols through regular surveys.
    - Adapt communication protocols based on feedback gathered from these surveys.
    - Ensure that survey questions capture insights from both AI and human participants.
    - Analyze survey results to identify areas for improvement in communication strategies.